Emotions in Online Content Diffusion: Literature

-Recent work turns to discrete emotion theory to measure emotions embedded in online content \citep[e.g.,][]{malik2017helpfulness,yu2019emotions,nguyen2020influence}.
-Discrete emotion theory, a competing theory for the dimensional emotion model \citep{watson2007causes}, identifies specific basic and independent emotions, i.e., discrete emotions, that constitute other human emotions \citep{tomkins1962affect,plutchik1980emotion}.
-Discrete emotions are rooted in human evolution, with expression and recognition fundamentally the same across all individuals, regardless of ethnic or cultural differences \citep{plutchik2001nature}.
-The theory originated from the evolutionary theory, in the late 19th century, of Charles Darwin, who argued that certain basic emotions evolved from natural selection \citep{darwin1998expression}.
-Neuroimaging analyses have shown that these discrete emotions are linked to discrete neural signatures and certain structures of human brains \citep{vytal2010neuroimaging,saarimaki2016discrete}.
-Prior management research shows that discrete emotions embedded in online word-of-mouth are of larger predictive power than is valence on perceived review helpfulness \citep{yin2014anxious,malik2017helpfulness}, consumers' purchase decisions and sales performance \citep{yu2019emotions}, and stock market return \citep{nguyen2020influence}.
-Thus, discrete emotions may provide a means for us to understand the effects of emotion embedded in online content.
-The eight discrete emotions (i.e., surprise, joy, anticipation, love, anxiety, sadness, anger, and disgust) used in our work are commonly expressed in online content. \citep{quan2010blog,yu2019emotions}.
-These emotions also are considered to be the most basic emotions in discrete emotion research \citep{lazarus1991cognition,lewis2010handbook,lerner2004heart,lerner2015emotion,yin2014anxious}.
-To understand the effects of these emotions is of greater theoretical significance than to understand others, as various emotions can be considered mixtures of these discrete emotions.
+Recent work uses discrete emotion theory to measure emotional expressions in online content \citep[e.g.,][]{malik2017helpfulness,yu2019emotions,nguyen2020influence}.
+Discrete emotion theory, a competing theory for the dimensional emotion model, identifies specific basic and independent emotions, i.e., discrete emotions, that constitute other human emotions \citep{tomkins1962affect,plutchik1980emotion}.
+Discrete emotions are rooted in human evolution, with expression and recognition fundamentally as the same across all individuals, regardless of ethnic or cultural differences \citep{plutchik2001nature}.
+The theory originated from the late 19th-century evolutionary theory of Charles Darwin, who argued that certain basic emotions evolved from natural selection.
+Neuroimaging analyses have shown that these discrete emotions are linked to discrete neural signatures and certain structures of the human brain \citep{saarimaki2016discrete}.
+Prior management research shows that discrete emotional expressions in online word-of-mouth are of larger predictive power than is valence for perceived review helpfulness \citep{yin2014anxious,malik2017helpfulness}, consumers' purchase decisions and sales performance \citep{yu2019emotions}, and stock market returns \citep{nguyen2020influence}.
+Thus, discrete emotions provide a means to understand the effects of emotional expressions in online content diffusion.
+We focus on four negative discrete emotions (i.e., anger, anxiety, sadness, and disgust) and control for four positive discrete emotions (i.e., love, joy, surprise, and anticipation).
+The eight discrete emotions used in our work are the most commonly expressed ones in online content \citep{quan2010blog,yu2019emotions}.
+These emotions also are considered to be the most basic emotions in discrete emotion research \citep{tomkins1962affect,plutchik1980emotion,lerner2004heart,lerner2015emotion,yin2014anxious}.